st3v3nhunt/st3v3nhunt.github.io/content/posts/development/do-not-include-near-in-count-queries.md

 ---
-title: "Do not use include near in count queries"
+title: ":1234: Do not use include near in count queries"
 date: "2014-02-26"
 tags: [ "c#", "development", "mongodb" ]
 categories: [ "development" ]